 While Gartner did not coin the term digital transformation, their heavy influence in the space of no-code and low-code software has greatly influenced its meaning.
 According to the glossary at Gartner, digital transformation is “the process of exploiting digital technologies and supporting capabilities to create a robust new digital business model.”
 Overall it references any organization that is using technology as a tool of growth in their business strategy.

 Digital transformation runs anywhere from the corner shop using mobile payment methods to a new website for an organization that tracks the usage of the customers.
 It doesn’t need to be of a certain standard, but it is the process in which the focus is turned towards making the customer’s journey easier and how value can be delivered more efficiently.
-There is space for digital transformation in each business unit of an enterprise and each step of a supply chain, all to make the collaboration and efficiency of an organization better.
+There is space for digital transformation in each business unit of an enterprise and each step of a supply chain, all to improve the collaboration and efficiency of an organization.
 No-code and low-code platforms help encourage making these changes as they make the shift easier, faster, and more affordable.

-Digitalization in most cases in business refers to improving business processes, business functions, business operations, and more by leveraging the new technology the digital space provides.
+Digitalization, in most cases in business, refers to improving business processes, business functions, business operations, and more by leveraging the new technology the digital space provides.
 It allows new systems to be set up in the context of digitalization to make business easier and achieve any/ all benefits the business may have in mind.

 Digitalized businesses can lead to digital businesses and increased scope for business growth.
 On average, digitalization in this sense of the word is seen as the middle step toward digital transformation and the creation of digital revenue streams.

 All in all, digitization is the simple process of re-representing non-digital data in a digital format that can then be used by the computing system in a variety of ways and for different functions.
 Thus, in this whole process, nothing of the original document is lost.
-While in many cases the original item is destroyed to clear up space, in any case, it lives on in digital forms.
+While in many cases, the original item is destroyed to clear up space, in any case, it lives on in digital forms.

-Document generation software allows the design of document templates with placeholders that can be automatically populated with information from various data sources to generate a range of documents, such as purchase orders, invoices, contract agreements, proposals, quotes, and reports without the need to create and share any of them manually.
+Document generation software allows the design of document templates with placeholders that can be automatically populated with information from various data sources to generate a range of documents, such as purchase orders, invoices, contract agreements, proposals, quotes, and reports, without the need to create and share any of them manually.